vtexdocs/help-center-content/docs/faq/en/when-trying-to-approve-payment-orders-managment-returns-authorize-fulfillment-error-what-to-do.md

 ---
-title: "When trying to approve payment, Orders Managment returns 'authorize-fulfillment' error.
-What to do?"
+title: 'When trying to approve payment, Orders Managment returns "authorize-fulfillment" error.
+What to do?'
 id: 1cbaJI69pSMWkugoUkmQ8O
 status: PUBLISHED
 createdAt: 2017-12-21T14:02:07.873Z